-- 1. To back our proposal for a Humber Freeport and work with us to implement it. - 2.
+- 1. To ensure Freeport policy and available delivery models meet the needs and opportunities of the Humber. - 2.
 To provide commitment to improving trans-Pennine freight links, particularly by rail and water, that will support the decarbonisation of the logistics sector. - 3.
 To support the development and marketing of the Humber proposition for inward investment in port-related manufacturing and the more efficient use of northern port assets, via the Department for International Trade.